Message Authentication Code over a Wiretap Channel: MAC for a wiretap channel: the model

-{\bf Adversary Model. } \quad The objective of the protocol $\Pi$ is to authenticate a message $M$.
-When $g_K$ outputs 1, Bob agrees that $M'$ is indeed from Alice; otherwise, he refutes this.
-An authentication failure could come from a completeness error or an attack from Oscar.
-If $\Pi$ is designed properly, the completeness error is negligible.
-In our model, there is a DMC $W_2$ from Alice to Oscar.
-Oscar can also intercept and modify $M$ over the noiseless channel.
-We assume the channel from Oscar to Bob is noiseless.
-We wish to capture the intuition that even if Oscar has seen many authentication instances and actively modified many messages over the noiseless channel, he still cannot cheat Bob to accept a fake message (i.e., it is not from Alice).
-Formally, the attack model is as follows. \begin{itemize} \item[I.] Assume Alice have authenticated $M_1, \cdots, M_{i-1}$.
-To authenticate $M_i$, Alice sends $M_i$ into the noiseless channel and a codeword $X^n_i$ over channel $(W_1, W_2)$, Oscar can see and modify $M_i$ into any $M'_i$.
-He also can see the output $Z^n_i$ from channel $W_2$.
-Bob can receive the output $Y_i^n$ from channel $W_1$ and $M'_i$ from the noiseless channel.
-Oscar learns Bob's decision bit $b'_i:=g_K(T'_i, Y_i^n)$ for $T'_i=h_{K}(M'_i).$ He succeeds if $b'_i=1$ while $M_i'\ne M_i.$
+{\bf Adversary Model. } \quad An authentication failure could come from a completeness error or an attack from Oscar.
+If MAC is designed properly, the completeness error is negligible.
+So we focus on attacks.
+In our model, Oscar can arbitrarily modify $S$ over the noiseless channel.
+We assume that the channel from Oscar to Bob is noiseless and hence Oscar can launch impersonation attacks.
+We also allow Oscar to learn the decision bit for each authentication.
+Granting Oscar to learn this is not artificial.
+For instance, if Bob rejects the authentication, he could request Alice to re-authenticate the message.
+This allows Oscar to learn the decision bit $b=0$.
+For another instance, if $M$ is one message in a serial authentication procedure (such as a stream authentication), Bob could feedback an updated message index that represents the current successfully authenticated message.
+This implicitly allows Oscar to learn the decision bit.
+We also wish to capture the concern that even if Oscar has {\em adaptively} attacked many authentication instances, he still cannot cheat Bob to accept a false authentication.
+The formal model is as follows. \begin{itemize} \item[I.] Let $M_i, i=1, 2, \cdots,$ be the sequence of messages authenticated by Alice.
+Let $(S_i, X_i^n)$ be the codeword of $M_i$.
+Alice sends $S_i$ over the noiseless channel to Bob and $X^n_i$ over channel $(W_1, W_2)$.
+Oscar can revise $S_i$ to arbitrary $S_i'\in \mathcal{S}.$ Let $X_i^n$ arrive at Bob as $Y^n_i$ and at Oscar as $Z_i^n$.
+Let $M_i'=G(K, S_i', Y^n_i)$ and $b_i=D(K, S_i', Y^n_i)$.
+Besides $(S_i, Z_i^n)$, Oscar also learns $b_i.$